 Started in 1992, Lynx is the oldest web browser still in active development.
 It’s a text-based web browser that supports SSL and various HTML features.

 Unlike some command-line tools, the browser is quite easy to understand and use.
-You most probably won’t face any issue after a short period of learning.
+You most probably won’t face any issues after a short period of learning.

-And since it’s a text-based browser, it doesn’t support images, videos, Adobe Flash and JavaScript.
-However, it can be used with external tools, such as a video player or an image viewer, to handle multimedia files.
+Due to its text-based nature, Lynx doesn’t handle images, videos, Adobe Flash, or JavaScript.
+However, you can pair it with external tools like a video player or image viewer to manage multimedia files.

 Because the browser takes keystrokes from text files, it’s still useful for web scraping and automated data entry.
-Moreover, it’s used to check page links and test websites’ performance.
+It also finds applications in checking page links and testing websites’ performance.

 Engine: WebKitGTK+